CPK Insurance

 • New Mexico businesses are licensed and regulated by the New Mexico Office of Superintendent of Insurance, which is the main state authority to verify when comparing policy forms and carriers.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so tenants should be ready to show current evidence of coverage when negotiating space.
+• Most commercial leases in New Mexico require proof of general liability coverage, so tenants should be ready to show current evidence of coverage when negotiating space.

 • Commercial auto minimum liability in New Mexico is $25,000/$50,000/$10,000, which matters if the electronics operation uses vehicles for equipment in transit or deliveries.